-Small intestine surgery - discharge; Bowel resection - small intestine - discharge; Resection of part of the small intestine - discharge; Enterectomy - discharge
+Small bowel resection - dischargeSmall intestine surgery - discharge; Bowel resection - small intestine - discharge; Resection of part of the small intestine - discharge; Enterectomy - discharge

 What to Expect at Home

-You may have an ileostomy.
+- You may have problems with your ileostomy.

 Your doctor will give you pain medicines to take at home.

-- If you are taking pain pills 3 or 4 times a day, try taking them at the same times for 3 to 4 days.
-They may be more effective this way.
+- If you are taking pain medicines 3 or 4 times a day, take them at the same times each day for 3 to 4 days.
+They control pain better this way.

-- Do not drive or use other mechanical equipment if you are taking narcotic pain medicines.
-These medicines may slow your reaction time.
+- DO NOT drive or use other heavy machines if you are taking narcotic pain medicines.
+These medicines may make you drowsy and slow your reaction time.

-- Try getting up and moving around if you are having some pain in your belly.
+- Try getting up and moving around if you are having pain in your belly.

-Ask your doctor when you should begin taking the regular medicines you stopped taking before surgery.
+Ask your doctor when you should begin taking your regular medicines again after surgery.

-- It is okay if the Steri-Strips get wet.
-But, do not soak or scrub them or let the shower beat directly on them.
+- It is OK if the tapes get wet.
+DO NOT soak or scrub them.

 - Keep your wound dry at all other times.

-Your doctor will tell you how often to change your dressing and when you may stop using one.
+If you have a dressing, your doctor will tell you how often to change it and when you can stop using it.

 - Pat your wound dry.
-Do not rub it dry.
+DO NOT rub it dry.

-- Do not put any lotion, cream, or herbal remedy on your wound before asking your doctor if is okay.
+- Ask your doctor before putting any lotion, cream, or herbal remedy on your wound.

-Do not wear tight clothing that rubs against the incision while it is healing.
-Use a thin gauze over the wound to protect it, if needed.
+DO NOT wear tight clothing that rubs against your wound while it is healing.
+Use a thin gauze pad over it to protect it if needed.

-Eat small amounts of food 5 to 8 times a day, instead of 3 big meals.
+Eat small amounts of food several times a day.
+DO NOT eat 3 big meals.
+You should:

 - Space out your small meals.
-Wait the same amount of time between each one.

-- Try to eat plenty of protein.
+- Try to eat protein every day.

-Some foods may cause gas, loose stools, or constipation when you are recovering.
-Avoid the foods that cause these problems.
+Some foods may cause gas, loose stools, or constipation as you recover.
+Avoid foods that cause problems.

-If you become sick to your stomach or have diarrhea, try drinking only clear fluids and not eating for a little while.
-Call your doctor.
+If you become sick to your stomach or have diarrhea, call your doctor.

 If you have hard stools: